ehovers10/dci/_chapters/dispute-in-discourse.md

   {{ "grizzly" | example: "sent" }}
 {% endex %}

-The bracketed material represents {% gloss focus %}. *Grizzly* in the (b) sentence is marked with a *cf* for {% gloss contrastive focus %}.
+Here and in what follows, bracketed material represents {% gloss focus %}. *Grizzly* in the **B** sentence of *Bears* is marked with a *cf* for {% gloss contrastive focus %}, in view of the apparent function of the focus in setting grizzlies apart from other members of the bear class.
 We will have more to say about the importance of focus in this dialogue later on.
-For now, there are a number of interesting pretheoretical observations to be made about the [Bears] dialogue.
+For now, there are a number of interesting pre-theoretical observations to be made about the *Bears*.

-First, the (b) utterance is not merely a dismissal of (a).
-Instead, it is a natural follow up to, which is to say that (b) {% gloss coheres %}. with (a).
-An ability to resolve a coherence relation among a group of utterances in a discourse is a crucial element of interpreting the discourse in context.
+First, the **B** utterance in *Bears* is not a flat dismissal of **A**.
+Instead, it is a natural follow up, in that it seems to pick up on and develop a previously initiated theme.
+Another way to say this is that the *Bears* completion represents a {% gloss coherent %} advancement of the discourse.
+An ability to resolve a coherence relation among a group of utterances in a discourse is a crucial element of interpreting that discourse in context.
 A particularly salient coherence relation may force an interpretation to light.
 For instance, consider the following example due to Andrew Kehler {% cite kehler2000 | pages: 539 | noname %}:

 <!-- Presidents -->
 {% ex Presidents %}